crazyrussianhacker69/stupid/README.md

-Behold, the world's best data entry site build.
+Behold, the birth of the world's best record management system.
+This repository focuses more on the mechanics of the system, hence, the ugly UI.